School constitutes a large part of an adolescent's existence. Difficulties in almost any area of life often manifest as school problems.

 Sometimes, inappropriate academic placement—particularly in adolescents with a learning disability or mild intellectual disability that was not recognized early in life—causes school problems.

-Problems that developed earlier in childhood, such as attention-deficit/hyperactivity disorder (ADHD—see Learning and Developmental Disorders: Attention-Deficit/Hyperactivity Disorder) and learning disorders (see Learning and Developmental Disorders: Learning Disorders), may continue to cause school problems for adolescents.
+Problems that developed earlier in childhood, such as attention-deficit/hyperactivity disorder (ADHD—see see Attention-Deficit/Hyperactivity Disorder) and learning disorders (see see Learning Disorders), may continue to cause school problems for adolescents.

 In general, adolescents with significant school problems should undergo educational testing and a mental health evaluation.
 Specific problems are treated as needed, and general support and encouragement are provided.